Rafa García (fighter)

-Rafael García Jr. (born August 5, 1994) is an American-born Mexican mixed martial artist who competes in the Lightweight division of the Ultimate Fighting Championship.
-A professional mixed martial artist since 2014, García is also a former Combate Americas Lightweight Champion.
+Rafael García Jr. (born August 5, 1994) is a Mexican and American professional mixed martial artist who currently competes in the Lightweight division of the Ultimate Fighting Championship.
+A professional since 2014, García is also a former Combate Americas Lightweight Champion.

 Background

 García was born in Brawley, California to Mexican parents and grew up in El Centro, California, and has a sister and a younger brother.
 He started training martial arts at the age of 13 when his father took him to a gym to learn self-defense.
 He graduated from Imperial High School where he wrestled for one year.
 He lives in Mexicali, Baja California since 2013.

 Mixed martial arts career

 Early career

 Racking up a 4–0 record in Mexico, García participated in the inaugural Combate Americas open tryouts and receiving a contract after winning the tryouts.
 In Combate Americas García went undefeated 8–0 and claiming the Combate Americas Lightweight Championship against Erick Gonzalez at Combate 44 on September 20, 2019.
 He successfully defended the title against Humberto Bandenay at Combate 55 on February 21, 2020.
 On June 13, 2020, García announced that he had vacated the title.